Visit these relatively unknown National Parks for a crowd free, under the radar experience offering awe-inspiring beauty and wildlife encounters.

 Not everyone has the ability to make it as far north as Alaska.
 However, if you want to explore some of the Pacific Northwest while not adventuring too far from civilization, the North Cascades National Park is only 100 miles from downtown Seattle and also offers some of the most beautiful and lush scenery you can find.

-In 2015, only 27,000 people visited the park meaning that this is the place for you if you are looking for a bit of solace and solitude.
+In 2015, only 27,000 people visited the park meaning that this is the place for you if you are looking for a bit of solace and solitude at one of the least crowded national parks in the region.
 There aren’t many roads through the park, but you can hike the 18 miles of the Pacific Crest Trail that traverses the park leading you through alpine lakes and snow covered peaks.

 Who says that Hawaii is the only tropical destination that the United States has to offer?
 American Samoa is a United States territory in the South Pacific Sea that is located closer to Australia than to the rest of the continental U.S. The National Park of American Samoa is truly a tropical paradise offering vibrant coral reefs to snorkel in, thick tropical rain forests to explore, and massive volcanic peaks that look down over the turquoise waters of the island.
 If you have been planning a Pacific island getaway, this little known national park offers a little bit of everything.

 Once you make it to the park, however, you’ll quickly be enchanted by a unique landscape formed by glacial violence and trees that seem like they’ve existed since the time of the dinosaurs.
-A short day hike to the top of Wheeler Peak will offer astounding views of the surrounding barren landscape.
+A short day hike to the top of Wheeler Peak will offer astounding views of the surrounding barren landscape in one of the most crowd free national parks in the U.S. system.

 While thousands of tourists each year make it a priority to hike down into the Grand Canyon, true adventure seekers and adrenaline junkies know that the better canyon for extreme hiking purposes is found a few hours north at the Black Canyon of the Gunnison National Park in Colorado.